 Guam's Motor Carrier Safety Assistance Program's (MCSAP) primary mission is to remove unsafe drivers and vehicles from our highways in an effort to reduce crashes, property damage, and fatalities involving large trucks and buses.
-Our Program has been succesfull at maintaining a zero fatality rate during the period of 2011 - to current.

 This accomplishment is a result of joint activities conducted with our proactive partners, (i.e. Guam Police Department - Highway Patrol Division (GPD-HPD), Department of Public Works - Office of Highway Safety (DPW-OHS) and our MCSAP program.
 We each have pledged to work towards achieving our common goal to reduce the fatalities in large trucks and bus crashes by promoting the detection and correction of commercial motor vehicle (CMV) safety defects.
 CMV driver deficiences resulting in a reduction in fatalities, non-fatal injuries, property damage and zero hazardous material incidents.